 - CoSchedule – This is one of my favorites as well, and I use it mainly for sharing posts on Facebook and Twitter.
 It has a plugin that integrates with your dashboard so when you compose a post, CoSchedule is right at the bottom and you can easily make a handful of social shares from right there with the URL already integrated.
 It’s nice to see it in calendar view so I know what I’ve got scheduled to go out when.
 It’ll also pull up old posts to make them easy to share again.

 - Blog Planner – There comes a point with a blog where there’s so many ideas and commitments that you’ve got to start jotting it down and keeping it all organized.
 I’m old-school and still prefer a paper planner but there are a ton of electronic planners and PDFs that you can customize and print as well (like this one).
 I have one from Plum Paper that is PERFECT but I’ve heard great things about Erin Condren too.

 - Hootsuite – Another social media scheduling tool.
-I haven’t personally used it yet but I know many bloggers who do, mainly in conjunction with a few others as well.
+I haven’t personally used it yet but I know many bloggers who do as it is one of few that will also schedule Instagram.

 - Mailchimp – This is what I use for my email subscriber list.
-Kirsten’s “Inbox of Opportunity” eBook walks you through setting up your lists and campaigns, and Corey from Tiny Sidekick has a great tutorial for how to offer a daily vs. weekly RSS option.
+I run a daily and weekly RSS and send out custom campaigns when something special is going on or I have something to share with my readers.
+Corey from Hey There, Home has a great tutorial for how to offer a daily vs. weekly RSS option.

 - Leadpages – If you will be offering email incentives or ebooks, Leadpages is highly recommended to manage landing pages and signup forms.
 Again, I haven’t used it personally but I’ve seen it in action on friend’s blogs and it’s pretty awesome.